Explaining Human Choice Probabilities with Simple Vector Representations: Introduction

+This idea is that the frequency of our choices in games like these, which superficially can seem highly variable, may be just the outcome of mixing two \emph{basis} strategies.
+The advantages of this idea are several.
+First, we don't need to debate whether we are or are not really Bayesian when we have a simple and flexible procedure on-hand for getting us most of the way there: a geometric model rather than a fully probabilistic one.
+Second, with the basis strategies easily determined from the experimental scenario we can derive a single statistic, the mixing coefficient, for comparing the effect of variables like fatigue or cost on choice behavior.

+To implement this idea we need to formalize what is meant by an antimatching strategy, and how to calculate that from the matching strategy.
+The intuitions we may have from thinking about the two dimensional case (3:1 -> 1:3) are not honored in higher dimensions.
+There is no mathematically canonical``opposite'' of a probability distribution.

+Our response is to define the antimatching strategy via a geometric framing and then test it by comparing to experimentally measured choice frequencies.
+The reason to rely on geometric constructions is partly because of their convenience: they are often easier for many of us to think about than abstract measure spaces, but also because vectors and geometry seem to be a fruitful tool for building neural and cognitive models \cite{georgopoulos1989mental, gardenfors2004conceptual, eliasmith2013build, kriegeskorte2013representational, diberardino2024plinko, bauschke2022minimal, filipowicz2016adapting}.We present the geometric ideas here, in the introduction, because they are an important prelude to what we measured in our experiments and how we report the results.

-Consider the case of a two-dimensional histogram, like the one you would build when playing matching pennies (\url{https://en.wikipedia.org/wiki/Matching_pennies}; Figure \ref{fig:histo2dintro}).
-The choices you make for any two-choice task creates a two-dimensional histogram.
-This can be represented as a vector on a two-dimensional plane.
-All permissible distributions live in the positive quadrant of 2D-space (since you can never make a negative number of choices).
-The ``maximally uncertain'' distribution is the uniform, i.e. a histogram with all bars of equal height.
-It too is a vector in the positive quadrant of this space.
-The opposite choice vector/histogram would be the vector/histogram resulting from reflecting your choice vector across the uniform.
-The choice of the uniform vector as the reflection axis is in analogy to the uniform probability distribution in a Bayesian analysis as the distribution of maximal uncertainty.
+First, consider the case of a two-dimensional game such as matching pennies (\url{https://en.wikipedia.org/wiki/Matching_pennies}; Figure \ref{fig:histo2dintro}).
+The choices you make can be plotted as a two-dimensional histogram of the counts of your choices or the frequency with which you chose each option.
+This can be depicted as a vector on a two-dimensional plane.
+All permissible distributions live in the positive quadrant of 2D-space (you can never make a negative number of choices).
+The ``maximally uncertain'' distribution is the uniform, i.e. the histogram of choice frequencies where all the bars are of equal height.
+Its corresponding vector representation points to (0.5,0.5).
+For any given choice vector, we define the opposite choice vector to be the one that is on the opposite side of, and equidistant from, the maximally uncertain uniform vector.
+This is achieved by reflecting our choice vector across the uniform.
+The choice of the uniform vector as the reflection axis is in analogy to the uniform probability distribution in a Bayesian analysis.